aedenj/osx-dev-setup/README.md

 The bootstrap script downloaded above will initiate OS X updates, install the XCode command line tools and clone this repository that contains the rest of the setup scripts into `~/.osxdevsetup`.
 Because some updates require restarts re-run the bootstrap script from `~/.osxdevsetup` until no updates are left.

+Now we're ready to install the useful stuff.
+Simply run `./setup all`.